 Improved Energy Efficiency

-A well-built roof can help regulate your patio temperature and home’s interior.
+A well-built roof can help regulate your patio temperature and the home’s interior.
 Particularly if you have large windows, extending the roof will block excess sunlight, keeping your home cooler in the summer months.
 Your air conditioner won’t have to work as hard, and you’ll save on your utility bills.

 What Additional Patio Covering Costs Should You Consider?